CONSTITUTION of the Sierra Foothills Cycling Club

 3. To furnish information and education pertaining to safe, skillful and enjoyable use of the bicycle.

-4. To advocate for favorable legislation and facilities which enhance the safety and employment of the bicycle as a transportation and recreational vehicle.
+4. To advocate for favorable legislation and facilities which enhance the safety and enjoyment of the bicycle as a transportation and recreational vehicle.

 5. To provide a social group in which individuals interested in all aspects of bicycling may participate.